 - In episode 26, Andre goes through Eye Scream via the still not Heel–Face Turn-ed Bernard.
 The imaginery in the anime (Bernard uses his sword to slash through Andre's mask and eye) may not be at the level of modern horror manga, but it's still unpleasant enough to make you wince.
 Not helped by Andre screaming, then collapsing to the ground and whispering "M-my eyes...", then attempting to reach for Bernard as Oscar screams...

 - And then there's the scary squishy noise made by André´s eye as it's injured.

 - And in episode 32, the sight of Dianne de Soissons's lifeless and rotting body is very tame in regards to how it would be done now, but still unpleasant to watch.
 Unless you can't see it... through your tears.

-- The clockmaker explaining to Oscar and André while trapped in a dungeon about how Montclair gets blood : She lures young girls with lavish food and wardrobes, and then traps them in large, spiky birdcages, aas well as cutting them up.
+- The clockmaker explaining to Oscar and André while trapped in a dungeon about how Montclair gets blood : She lures young girls with lavish food and wardrobes,traps them in large, spiked birdcages, then she mutilates them.

 - Episode 7 has Oscar, after sparring with her Father, spots a young, well dressed girl who suddenly disappears into thin air.
 And this happens again.
 And again.
 And again.